 Glenboro soils occur in close association with Grover and Grayson soils.
 They are similar to Fairland soils by having an Orthic Black Chernozem profile and loamy surface mantle, but differ from them in having a sandy substrate.
-Glenboro soils were previously mapped as Blackearth associates of the Glenboro Association in the Carberry (1957) soil report.
+Glenboro soils were previously mapped as Blackearth associates of the Glenboro Association in the Carberry Map Sheet Area (1957).